Obasan died the weekend before transfers.

 "That's a good idea."
 Tuckett sat down beside him.

 Thackeray stared across the station plaza.
 A bus pulled into the terminal.
 Two Americans got off.
-After a while, he said, "It's Jensen."
+Tuckett said, “It’s Jensen.”

 "Elders!"
 Jensen shouted across the plaza.